Bernard of Clairvaux: Second Crusade (1146–1149)

 News came at this time from the Holy Land that alarmed Christendom.
-Christians had been defeated at the Siege of Edessa and most of the county had fallen into the hands of the Seljuk Turks.
+Christians had been defeated at the Siege of Edessa, and most of the county had fallen into the hands of the Seljuk Turks.
 The Kingdom of Jerusalem and the other Crusader states were threatened with similar disaster.
 Deputations of the bishops of Armenia solicited aid from the pope, and the King of France also sent ambassadors.
 In 1144 Eugene III commissioned Bernard to preach the Second Crusade and granted the same indulgences for it which Pope Urban II had accorded to the First Crusade.

-There was at first virtually no popular enthusiasm for the crusade as there had been in 1095.
+There was, at first, virtually no popular enthusiasm for the crusade, as there had been in 1095.
 Bernard found it expedient to dwell upon taking the cross as a potent means of gaining absolution for sin and attaining grace.
 On 31 March, with King Louis VII of France present, he preached to an enormous crowd in a field at Vézelay, making "the speech of his life".
-When he had finished, many of his listeners enlisted; they supposedly ran out of the cloth used to make crosses for the new recruits.
+When he had finished, many of his listeners enlisted; they supposedly ran out of the cloth used to make crosses for the recruits.

 Unlike the First Crusade, the new venture attracted royalty, such as the French queen Eleanor of Aquitaine and scores of high aristocrats and bishops.
 But an even greater show of support came from the common people.
 Bernard wrote Pope Eugene a few days afterwards, "Cities and castles are now empty.
-There is not left one man to seven women, and everywhere there are widows to still-living husbands."
+There is not one man left to seven women, and everywhere there are widows to still-living husbands."

 Bernard then passed into Germany, with reported miracles contributing to the success of his mission.
-King Conrad III of Germany and his nephew Frederick Barbarossa, received the cross from the hand of Bernard.
+King Conrad III of Germany and his nephew Frederick Barbarossa received the cross from the hand of Bernard.
 Pope Eugenius came in person to France to encourage the enterprise.
 As in the First Crusade, the preaching led to attacks on Jews; a fanatical French monk named Radulf was apparently inspiring massacres of Jews in the Rhineland, Cologne, Mainz, Worms, and Speyer, with Radulf claiming Jews were not contributing financially to the rescue of the Holy Land.
 The archbishop of Cologne and the archbishop of Mainz were vehemently opposed to these attacks and asked Bernard to denounce them.
-This he did, but when the campaign continued, Bernard travelled from Flanders to Germany to deal with the problems in person.
+He did so, but when the campaign continued, Bernard travelled from Flanders to Germany to address the problems in person.
 He then found Radulf in Mainz and was able to silence him, returning him to his monastery.

-The last years of Bernard's life were saddened by the failure of the Second Crusade he had preached, and the entire responsibility which was thrown upon him.
-Bernard sent an apology to the Pope and it is inserted in the second part of his "Book of Considerations".
-There he explains how the sins of the crusaders were the cause of their misfortune and failures.
+The last years of Bernard's life were saddened by the failure of the Second Crusade he had preached and by the entire responsibility that was thrown upon him.
+Bernard sent an apology to the Pope, and it is included in the second part of his "Book of Considerations".
+There, he explains that the sins of the crusaders caused their misfortune and failure.